Basis Scaling and Double Pruning for Efficient Inference in Network-Based Transfer Learning: Introduction

 \section{Introduction}

 Deep convolutional neural networks have dominated the area of applied computer vision.
 The network architectures used for image analysis have grown in terms of performance along with their numbers of layers and parameters over the years.
 Nevertheless, as the ubiquitous use of these networks is now extended to resource-limited areas such as edge computing, optimization of the architectures to minimize computational requirements has become essential.
-Furthermore, the reduction in FLOPs at inference time directly impacts the power consumption of the large-scale consumer facing applications of artificial intelligence.
-As a result, the advocates of green AI recommend the use of network size and the number of FLOPs as important performance evaluation metrics for neural networks, along with accuracy \cite{Journal:Schwartz:arXiv2019}.
+Furthermore, the reduction in floating point operations (FLOPs) at inference time directly impacts the power consumption of the large-scale consumer facing applications of artificial intelligence.
+Thus, the advocates of green AI recommend the use of network size and the number of FLOPs as important performance evaluation metrics for neural networks, along with accuracy \cite{Journal:Schwartz:CACM2020}.

-To achieve the goal of architectural efficiency, a significant amount of progress has been made in the area of pruning.
-Pruning is the process of finding architectural components of a network that can be removed without a large loss of performance.
-Since the early days of convolutional neural networks, it has been shown that removing unimportant components of neural networks delivers benefits in generalization and computational efficiency \cite{Conference:Lecun:NIPS1990}.
+To achieve the goal of computational efficiency, a significant amount of progress has been made in the area of pruning.
+Pruning is the process of finding the components of a network that can be removed without a large loss of performance.
+Since the early days of convolutional neural networks, it has been shown that removing unimportant components delivers benefits in generalization and computational efficiency \cite{Conference:Lecun:NIPS1990}.